flashcodes-themayankjha/FKNeoInstaller/README.md

 ---

-## Why fkneo-cli?
+## Why FkNeoInstaller-cli?

-`fkneo-cli` is a command-line interface tool designed to simplify the setup and management of your Neovim configuration.
-Whether you're a seasoned Neovim user or just starting, `fkneo-cli` helps you get up and running with a powerful and customized Neovim environment in minutes.
+`FkNeoInstaller-cli` is a command-line interface tool designed to simplify the setup and management of your Neovim configuration.
+Whether you're a seasoned Neovim user or just starting, `FkNeoInstaller-cli` helps you get up and running with a powerful and customized Neovim environment in minutes.

 ## Features